-The Seminary's academic advising program consists of three components: online advising module, faculty advising, and voluntary cohorts.
+The Seminary's academic advising program consists of three components: online advising modules, faculty advising, and voluntary cohorts.

-Online academic advising module: MDiv students are able to manage academic requirements through the online advising module.
+Online academic advising module: MDiv, MDiv/MACEF Dual, and MACEF students are able to manage academic requirements through the online advising module.
 The online component of the advisement system addresses questions about degree program requirements and enables students to track academic progress.

-Faculty advising: One faculty member serves as the executive adviser.
-This faculty member has been trained on all aspects of the curriculum and serves as a resource to faculty colleagues.
-The executive adviser and registrar organize two advising days for the academic year-one on the day prior to the beginning of the fall semester and one in November in preparation for spring registration.
-All new students in the ThM, MDiv, MDiv/MACEF dual-degree, MA(TS), or MACEF programs are required to meet with a faculty adviser to review their schedules.
+Faculty advising: As a member of the Academic Affairs Department, the associate dean for planning and assessment oversees the advising process and serves as a resource to the faculty.
+The associate dean and registrar organize two advising days for the academic year-one on the day prior to the beginning of the fall semester and one in November in preparation for spring registration.
+All new students in the ThM, MDiv, MDiv/MACEF dual-degree, MA(TS), or MACEF programs are required to meet with a faculty advisor to review their schedules.
 Students sign up for a 20-minute block through an online registration system.
-The executive adviser and registrar provide a general advising overview to all new students prior to the individual sessions.
-Some students may want to discuss possible changes to their schedules with their faculty adviser.
-This 20-minute block also gives them an opportunity to get an initial introduction to a faculty member.
+The associate dean and registrar provide a general advising overview to all new students prior to the individual sessions.
+Some students may want to discuss possible changes to their schedules or electives with their faculty advisor.
+This 20-minute block also gives students an opportunity to get an initial introduction to a faculty member.
 Returning students may sign up for advising slots as well.
-The executive adviser and registrar are available to students throughout the academic year; in particular during the drop/add periods.
+The associate dean for planning and assessment, the associate dean for academic administration, and the registrar are available to students throughout the academic year to respond to advising questions; in particular during the drop/add periods.

-Voluntary Cohorts: Second- and third-year students may apply to participate in a cohort ordinarily consisting of fifteen students co-led by two faculty facilitators.
+Voluntary Cohorts: Second- and third-year students may apply to participate in a cohort ordinarily consisting of fifteen students co-led by two faculty facilitators or a cohort of eight to twelve students led by one facilitator.
+Denominational cohorts are open to first-year students.
 Cohorts meet over the academic year and are often organized around a thematic focus determined by the faculty facilitators.
 Academic advising takes place as a pervasive and integrated dimension of all cohorts.
 Cohorts begin the academic year with an on-campus retreat.
-The groups meet four times per semester, normally on a weekday evening for two hours.
+The groups meet approximately four times per semester, normally on a weekday evening for two hours.
 The regular meetings may include Bible study, prayer, and a focus on spiritual formation and vocational discernment.